RocketMap/RocketMap/docs/extras/hashing.md

 We still don't know.
 Get a key, turn on your map and see if it works.
 If you are getting rate limited then either get more keys, or lower your calls (disabling/reducing encounters, disabling gym details, and decreasing step size are a few ways to reduce calls)

+You can get a more detailed view of how many Hash key calls are being used by enabling the status view `-ps` / `--print-status` and typing `h` followed by the enter key.

+## Where do I enter my hash key?
+Use `-hk YourHashKeyHere` / `--hash-key YourHashKeyHere`.
+If you use a configuration file, add the line `hash-key: YourHashKeyHere` to that file.

+## What if I have more than one hash key?
+Specify `-hk YourHashKeyHere -hk YourSecondHashKeyHere ...`.
+If you use a configuration file, use `hash-key: [YourHashKeyHere, YourSecondHashKeyHere, ...]` in the file.

 ## What does HashingQuotaExceededException('429: Request limited, error: ',) mean?
 Any variant of this means you've exceeded the Requests Per Minute that your key allows.